 Here are some of the most common reasons women undercharge:

-- Pride: Of course, every female entrepreneur should be proud of her accomplishments.
-Owning a business is hard work, and keeping that business relevant and active is one of the most challenging things you’ll ever accomplish.
+- Of course, every female entrepreneur should be proud of her accomplishments.
+Owning a business is hard work.
+Keeping that business relevant and active is one of the most challenging things you’ll ever accomplish.
 However, like gratitude, pride can be taken too far.
-It can convince you that making sales (for other people to see) is more important than earning a living for yourself.
+It can convince you that making sales (for other people to see).
+Is more important than earning a living for yourself.
 It can also convince you that failure—even the kind that steers your business in the right direction—is always a bad thing.
 Beware of pride, particularly when you think of dropping your price to satisfy it.

-- Low Self-Worth.
-When competing in business, you’ve got to understand that you have something unlike anyone else, and that your reason for being in business is not only unique, but something of great value.
-Women have a tendency to think they’re not good enough to jump in the ring with their competitors, and therefore they rely on lower prices to “compete,” when in reality, they’re losing.
-Or, they never really learn to believe that they deserve success, and so they subconsciously set themselves up for failure (with small margins).
+- When competing in business, you’ve got to understand that you have something unlike anyone else.
+That your reason for being in business is not only unique, but something of great value.
+Women have a tendency to think they’re not good enough to jump in the ring with their competitors.
+Therefore they rely on lower prices to “compete,” when in reality, they’re losing.
+Or, they never really learn to believe that they deserve success.
+So they subconsciously set themselves up for failure (with small margins).

-- Altruism: Women put others first; it’s just what we do, and it’s a result of how we’re made and how we’re raised.
+- Women put others first.
+It’s just what we do, and it’s a result of how we’re made and how we’re raised.
 It’s true that giving brings great joy, and seeing others happy makes us happy, too.
 However, you can’t let that bubble over into your business dealings.
 Focus on the type of giving that comes with over-delivering, rather than giving away your products and services for next-to-nothing.

-- Underestimating Value: Why are you in business?
+- Why are you in business?
 What changes do you want to make and whose lives do you want to improve?
 What problem do you want to solve, and what kind of impressions do you want to make whilst doing it?
-When you are clear on WHY you’re in business, then you’re more likely to see the value you’re offering (and so will your target market).
+When you are clear on WHY you’re in business.
+Then you’re more likely to see the value you’re offering (and so will your target market).
 Get a good handle on just how much you’ve got, so you can convey that value…and charge for it, too.